v1.6.0 — Multi-LLM consensus code review

 No review yet.
 Be the first to try it and tell me what works — and what doesn't.

 Honest feedback > fake stars.
-Drop me a note via the email or links below.
+Drop me a note via email or links below.

 Why multiple providers instead of one?